tejaspatelll/Warp-Drive/README.md

 - 🧠 **Quiz Mode:** Test your cosmic knowledge with interactive, multiple-choice science questions (potentiometer to select, button to answer!).
 - 📖 **Story Mode:** Experience an interactive, step-by-step cosmic adventure—advance the story with the knob and immerse yourself in the universe.
 - 🗂️ **Easy Menu Navigation:** Pick your mode (Discovery, Quiz, Story) with a twist and a click.
-- 🔋 **Power Management:** Long-press to enter deep sleep; wake up with a button—perfect for classrooms or battery projects.
+- 🔋 **Power Management:** Long-press to enter deep sleep; wake up with a button—perfect for battery-powered setups.
 - ⚡ **Optimized Performance:** Smooth animation, clever redraws, and efficient memory use for buttery visuals on microcontrollers.
+- 💡 **LED Animations:** Dynamic WS2812B LED strip feedback for each mode and event.
+- 🔔 **Haptic Feedback:** Vibration motor pulses enhance immersion during warp speed and interactions.

 ---